$0 Northwest Territories Adoption Quick-Start Checklist

 There are no private adoption agencies in the NWT, which means the agency fee that dominates adoption costs in southern Canada doesn't exist here.
 Instead, legal fees are the primary variable cost.

 Legal Aid NWT: Legal Aid has approximately nine lawyers covering the entire territory.
 Its role in adoption is limited — it primarily covers parents at risk of losing custody, not the finalization of adoptions.
-For qualifying low-income families, there may be some coverage, but waitlists for non-urgent matters run two to six months.
+For qualifying low-income families, ask Legal Aid whether a specific matter qualifies; availability and wait times vary.

 Outreach Legal Aid Clinic: One free hour of advice per matter.
 Useful for understanding the process and what forms you need, but this is guidance only — not representation at court.